g-eoj/ssu_preserves/README.md

 The retrained model files will be saved as "tmp/output_graph.pb" and "tmp/output_labels.txt"

-To classify an image:

-Put the retrained model files in the "retrained_models" folder.
-The path to the model files can be changed in the classify.py script by changing the "labels" and "model" variables.
+#### Classify an image with a retrained model:

+Assuming a retrained model is available, to classify an image run:

     python classify.py /path/to/image

-This will print out the top-5 predictions for the specified model.
+This will assign the image a score for each class the model knows about and display the image with matplotib:

+    $ python classify.py images/deer/EK000052.JPG
+    W tensorflow/core/framework/op_def_util.cc:332] Op BatchNormWithGlobalNormalization is deprecated.
+It will cease to work in GraphDef version 9.
+Use tf.nn.batch_normalization(). deer (score = 0.99342)
+    squirrel (score = 0.00253)
+    nothing (score = 0.00154)
+    possum (score = 0.00133)
+    turkey (score = 0.00092)
+    skunk (score = 0.00026)

+The model used for classification can be changed in the classify.py script by changing the "labels" and "model" variables.